Published on

 This tells Claude for Desktop:

-• There’s an MCP server named "mews"
+• There’s an MCP server named "news"

 • To launch it by running uv --directory /ABSOLUTE/PATH/TO/PARENT/FOLDER/news run server.py